infinite-system/ivue/docs/docs/pages/api.md

 Converts an `ivue` object to a Vue 3 Composable with nested refs.

-:::tip You can pass the name of the properties to `toRefs(properties)`
+:::tip You can pass the name of the properties to `.toRefs(properties)`
 ```ts
 const { width, height } = ivue(Box).toRefs(['width', 'height']);
 ```